ps-hwilt/crisp-backend-challenge/readme.md

 The API should follow general RESTful conventions.

-- Implement Unit Test For in the `test\CRISP.BackendChallenge.Tests` folder (if time permits)
+- Implement Unit Test(s) for the api project in the `test\CRISP.BackendChallenge.Tests` folder (if time permits)

 ## Things We Are Looking For:
 1. Ability to understand/constrain the problem
-2. Well organized clean code
+2. Well-organized clean code
 3. Thoughtful REST endpoints
 4. Ability to isolate and debug problems as they arise
 5. Familiarity with C#, dotnet, and comfort working within an existing repo
 6. Familiarity and comfort writing tests

 ### Notes:
-This exercise should take no more than 3 hours but feel free to invest as much time as required to complete the challenge.
+This exercise should take no more than 3 hours, but feel free to invest as much time as required to complete the challenge.

 ```cmd
 dotnet run src/CRISP.BackendChallenge